Changed expectations around live package tracking

 For most retailers they now have to see their delivery route planning going head to head with giants like Amazon.
 This brings with it huge pressure but also can help them in exceeding customer expectations

-Consumers are clearly used to high standards in delivery live tracking and you need to step up to meet this challenge.
+Consumers are clearly used to high standards in parcel tracking and you need to step up to meet this challenge.
 49% of retailers said customer expectations around delivery times is the most significant last mile challenge. -Retail Touchpoints

-The battleground for brands and retailers, is now post-sale online.
+The battleground for brands and retailers is now post-sale.
 In other words delivery experience is taking the place of being in-store in terms of how they interact with the brand.
-73.6% of consumers reported delivery is most important to the overall shopping experience.
+73.6% of consumers reported that delivery is most important to the shopping experience -Total Retail

 The key elements that we have outlined in this article to implement live package tracking will allow you to compete with Amazon and will give a high level of customer satisfaction that will result in brand loyalty, word of mouth growth and more positive brand awareness.

 Controlling your delivery management

 For any logistics manager, dispatch supervisor or small business owner control of the delivery process is key.
-One of our clients tells the compelling story of how his delivery drivers strangely began to all arrive back at the depot at the same time after he implemented SmartRoutes tracking and courier app.
-It surprised him initially because he was used to drivers arriving back at a variety of times towards the end of the day and this seemed almost coordinated the way the vans all appeared at once just at the time they were supposed to.
+One of our clients tells the compelling story of how his delivery drivers strangely began to arrive back at the depot at the same time after he implemented SmartRoutes tracking and courier app.
+It surprised him initially because he was used to drivers arriving back at varying times towards the end of the day and this seemed almost coordinated the way the vans all appeared at once just at the time they were supposed to.

 Control is intoxicating for delivery managers but is equally so for customers who don’t have to second guess that trip to the store when they know that their package is still an hour away because they can see it on the tracking portal.